Conservatives accuse the Pope of spreading heresy

-Rome (CNN)Several dozen conservative Catholic scholars and priests have charged Pope Francis with spreading heresy, a bold but perhaps futile salvo against Francis and his reform-minded papacy.
+Rome (CNN)Several dozen conservative Catholic scholars and clergy have charged Pope Francis with spreading heresy, a bold but perhaps futile salvo against Francis and his reform-minded papacy.

 The widely publicized, theologically dense letter was delivered to the Pope with 40 signatures on August 11, according to its organizers.
 It has since gained 22 more signatures and was released to the public on Saturday.
 In a press release, the organizers say they speak for "a large number" of clergy and lay Catholics who "lack freedom of speech."